-Moreover, I have written to Richtel numerous times over the years explaining the substantial research in this area, as highlighted in my book chapter on the topic: “Driving to Destruction.”
+A bit of background: I had written to Richtel numerous times over the years explaining the substantial research in this area, as highlighted in my book chapter on the topic: “Driving to Destruction.”
 (Yes, many people with ADHD drive very well; when it comes to research, though, we’re talking significant trends within a group, not individuals.)

-But how could anyone who’s written such a series never mention ADHD, even now as he makes the PBS-radio rounds promoting his new book?
-I consider that as reckless as distracted driving itself; as a reporter, he has withheld from the public information that could not only reduce traffic accidents but also even save lives.
+It beggars belief: How could anyone who’s written such a series never mention ADHD, even now as he makes the PBS-radio rounds promoting his new book?
+I consider that as reckless as distracted driving itself.
+As a reporter, he has withheld from the public information that could not only reduce traffic accidents but also even save lives.

 (Yes, last year I gave his series an ADHD Roller Coaster Salute when posting notice of it here, for bringing attention to the dangers of distracted driving, but I had hoped by now that he’d at least give ADHD a nod.)

 But to pretend that all brains are created equally.
-And, to ignore the fact that some people —the ones with ADHD, most notably—are far more vulnerable to technology’s harmful effects?
-And in all places here in Silicon Valley, aka ADHD Central?
+To ignore the fact that a signification percentage of the population he is reporting on —the ones with ADHD, most notably—are far more vulnerable to technology’s harmful effects?
+And, of in all places here in Silicon Valley, aka ADHD Central?

 What do you think?
 I welcome your opinion.
 Please scroll down to leave a comment.
 No annoying codes or registration required!